virtUOS/bigbluebutton-install/README.md

 # ... see docs
 # execute docker commands
 # make sure to not use docker-compose from the Ubuntu repository

+# Make sure to add at the bottom of /opt/greenlight/.env
+DEFAULT_REGISTRATION=invite

+# create admin user
+# make sure to immediately log-in and change the password
+docker exec greenlight-v2 bundle exec rake admin:create
 ```